confluentinc/tutorials/hopping-windows/flink_table_api_java/README.md

 ./gradlew hopping-windows:flink_table_api_java:run
 ```

 The program will output 2 rows materialized via `printMaterialized`, and then an additional count and window start and end.
-Note that the same `TableResult` (and its underlying iterator) is used, so the last two windows that are printed come right after the first two windows printed.
+Note that the same `TableResult` (and its underlying iterator) is used, so the last windows that is printed comes right after the first two windows printed.
 The output will look like this:

 ```noformat
 +-------+-------------------------+-------------------------+